-Over the course of my life, I have talked myself out of buying SOOOOOOOO many different things, simply because I didn’t feel it was worth the monetary investment — especially once I mentally calculated how many hours I would have to work to make enough money to pay for that specific item.
+Over the course of my life, I have talked myself out of buying SOOOOOOOO many different things, simply because I didn’t feel it was worth the monetary investment — especially once I mentally calculate how many hours I would need to work to make enough money to pay for that specific item.

-I was sharing a few of these moments with friends a couple weeks ago and none of them had ever thought to consider how many hours they (or their spouse) would have to work to pay for an item — probably because most of them were salary workers.
+I was sharing a few of these moments with friends a couple of weeks ago and none of them had ever thought to consider how many hours they (or their spouse) would need to work to pay for an item.

-Anyway, I figured this might be a fun and super simple tip to share here on the blog — especially with the holiday season coming up and lots of holiday spending!
+I thought this might be a fun (and super simple) tip to share here on the blog — especially with the holiday season coming up and lots of holiday spending!

 If you’re looking for a fairly simple and straightforward way to quickly decide if the cost of something is worth it for you, follow these 2 steps.

 Step 1: Calculate your hourly income.

 Obviously, if you have a job where you get paid by the hour, just use that as your “hourly income”.